-The Headmaster for the school is Dr. Mark Discher.
-The Headmaster reports to the Great Hearts Superintendent's office and is responsible for overseeing the day-to-day operations of the school.
-The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.
+The Headmaster is Alex Julian.
+He reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
+He directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

-The Assistant Headmaster is Alex Julian.
-He assists the Headmaster with various administrative duties.
-He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing and evaluating teachers, and handling elevated student issues.
-His focus is on parent, teacher, and student matters at the high school level.
+The Assistant Headmaster is Christa Reichert.
+She assists the Headmaster with various administrative duties.
+She serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing and evaluating teachers, and handling elevated student issues.
+Her focus is on parent, teacher, and student matters at the high school level.

-The Dean of Students is Ron Garcia.
-He serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
-His duties include serving as a primary contact for parents and students in regard to school rules, procedures, and handling elevated disciplinary issues.
+The Deans of Students are Gabriela Perez and Alec MacIsaac.
+They serve as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
+Their duties include serving as a primary contact for parents and students in regard to school rules, procedures, and handling elevated disciplinary issues.